Learning is Not Something That's Done to You

 or measure the natural learning process, we remove children’s pleasure in

 discovery and inhibit their fearless approach to problem-solving.
 We have

 all seen that sort of interference in action.
-My two-year-old daughter wanted
+My three-year-old daughter wanted

 to put her own shoes on.
 She proudly put the left shoe on the right foot,

 then determinedly spent ten minutes creating a massive knot in the laces.

 Her grandmother, not being able to watch any longer, said, “You’re doing

 it all wrong.
 Here, let Grandma do it for you!”
 My daughter burst into tears.